Comparing Complex PTSD with BPD.

 Similarities

-My perspective is that while there is significant overlap and both conditions often result from complex trauma, CPTSD and BPD are distinct entities.
-While they share many common features, the core symptoms and underlying mechanisms are different.
-CPTSD is primarily characterized by the intrusive re-experiencing of trauma, hyperarousal, avoidance, and negative alterations in cognition and emotions.
+- Core Symptoms: CPTSD is primarily characterized by hyperarousal, intrusive re-experiencing of trauma, avoidance, and negative alterations in cognitions and emotions.
 BPD, on the other hand, is defined by a pattern of unstable relationships, self-image, and emotions, as well as impulsivity.